tntech-ngin/ndn-traffic-traces/README.md

 As of this date, the repository contains traces from 4 NDN testbed routers, namely, `Washington University in St. Louis (WUSTL)`, `The University of Arizona`, `University of Memphis`, and `University of California, Los Angeles (UCLA)` everyday from `2023-04-19` to `2023-06-09` for a duration of 3 hours each day.

 Initially, the capture was started with just 2 routers, `WUSTL` and `UCLA` until `2023-05-26`.
-Then, the capture was extended to include `The University of Arizona` and `University of Memphis`.
-The capture was done with [service units](https://github.com/tntech-ngin/ndn-traffic-capture-scripts) deployed on the routers.
-These service units make use of [NDN traffic dumper](https://github.com/usnistgov/ndntdump) based docker container to capture the NDN traffic.
+Then, it was extended to include `The University of Arizona` and `University of Memphis`.
+The capture is performed with [unit configuration files](https://github.com/tntech-ngin/ndn-traffic-capture-scripts) deployed on the routers.
+These unit files make use of [NDN traffic dumper](https://github.com/usnistgov/ndntdump) based docker container to capture the NDN traffic.

 ## Trace File Naming Convention